kinshuk4/daily-coding-problem-solutions/problem1101_1150/README.md

 In this case, removing the edge (3, 4) satisfies our requirement.

 Write a function that returns the *maximum* number of edges you can remove while still satisfying this requirement.

+## Daily Coding Problem: Problem #1108 [Easy]

+This problem was asked by Pandora.

+Given an undirected graph, determine if it contains a cycle.